praveenraj087/praveenraj087/README.md

 ## Hi there 👋, I'm Praveen

-### I try to built websites and teach computers to do things!
+### I try to build websites and teach computers to do things!

  - ✨ I'm currently enrolled as a Master's student in Computer Engineering
- - 👀 My expertice lies in the Image Segmentation, Pattern Recognition and Bio-Medical Image Analysis
+ - 👀 My expertise lies in Image Segmentation, Pattern Recognition and Bio-Medical Image Analysis
  - 🌱 I'm presently working on improving my Web Development skills

 ## Technologies